No-Regret Learning in Bilateral Trade via Global Budget Balance: Introduction

-Our goal is to maximize the overall gain from trade or, equivalently, minimize the regret with respect to the best price in hindsight.
-Prior research has investigated the impact of different notions of budget balance on the learnability of the problem.
-When the mechanism is constrained to enforce \emph{strong budget balance} (\ie $p_t = q_t$ at each time step $t$), it is possible to attain sublinear regret only under stringent assumptions regarding the sequence of valuations.
-Specifically, valuations are drawn i.i.d. from a smooth distribution, and valuations of the seller and the buyer are independent \citep{CesaBianchiCCF21,cesa23mor}.
-If the learner is only required to enforce \emph{weak budget balance} (\ie $p_t \le q_t$ for each $t$), then \citet{AzarFF22} provide a no-$\alpha$-regret algorithm for the case of adversarial input with $\alpha=2$.
-Moreover, \citet{CesaBianchiCCFL23} show that sublinear regret is achievable against a regularized $\sigma$-smooth adversary.
+The goal of the learner is to maximize the overall gain from trade or, equivalently, minimize the regret with respect to the best price in hindsight.
+Prior research has investigated the impact of different budget balance notions on the problem's learnability.
+When the mechanism is constrained to enforce per-round \emph{strong budget balance} (\ie $p_t = q_t$ at each time step $t$), it is possible to attain sublinear regret only when the sequence of valuations is drawn i.i.d. from some fixed unknown distribution, and the learner has either full feedback, or some stringent assumptions regarding the sequence of valuations are enforced.
+Specifically, in partial feedback regime, valuations have to be drawn i.i.d. from a smooth distribution, independently for the seller and the buyer \citep{CesaBianchiCCF21,cesa23mor}.
+If the learner is only required to enforce (step-wise) \emph{weak budget balance} (\ie $p_t \le q_t$ for each $t$), then \citet{AzarFF22} provide a learning algorithm achieving sublinear $2$-regret when the sequence of valuation is generated by an oblivious adversary.\footnote{The $\alpha$-regret measures the difference between the gain from trade of the best fixed price in hindsight and $\alpha$ times that of the algorithm (see e.g., \citet{KakadeKL09}).} They also show that this result is tight: no algorithm can achieve sublinear $(2-\eps)$-regret in the adversarial case, for any constant $\eps>0$.
+In an attempt to overcome this barrier, \citet{CesaBianchiCCFL23} show that sublinear regret can be achieved beyond the i.i.d. stochastic setting, under the assumption that the adversary is constrained to choose randomized (possibly non-stationary) sequences of valuations that are not ``too concentrated'' (\ie under a $\sigma$-smooth adversary model).
+Inspired by the positive results obtained in the literature by transitioning from strong to weak budget balance, we investigate the following natural open question: